villhei/elixirtut/elixir_web/app/chapters/03_data_structures.md

 true
 ```

 Using the `in` operator to check for a value in a list is a convenient way to do searches.
-Bear in mind that searching a list is a O(n) operation.
+Bear in mind that searching a list is a `O(n)` operation, which can be very expensive for long lists.

 ## Keyword lists

-Elixir also provides a variant of the list, where each element in a list is associated with an atom acting as a keyword.
-Internally, keyword lists combine the two previous data structures as being lists of tuples.
+Elixir also provides a variant of the list type, where each element in a list is associated with an atom acting as a keyword for a value.
+Internally, keyword lists combine the two previous data structures, they are implemented as lists of tuples.

 It is important to understand that keyworded lists are precisely lists, and all the list functions and all the normal functions and linear performance characteristics apply as usual.